YINI-lang/YINI-spec/YINI-Specification.md

   * Trim from section headers and keys.
 * Hyper Strings (H-Strings):
   * Leading/trailing whitespaces (tabs or spaces) and newlines are trimmed.
-  * Inside a H-string, whitespaces (tabs or spaces) and newlines are normalized to one signle space character.
+  * Inside a H-string, whitespaces (tabs or spaces) and newlines are normalized to one single space character.
 * Comments may follow key-value members or appear on separate lines.
 * Whitespace is permitted within lists, including across lines.